This post was most recently updated on July 6th, 2018

 - Internet/Computer Access

 - Book clubs

 - Classes – crafts, building, robotics, etc.

-The public library is a great FREE way to read new releases; ‘test’ books before buying for your homeschool library; expose your kids to reference materials and publications (beyond Google); and get professional help with research, recommendations of book choices, movies, etc. If our library doesn’t have a particular item I’m looking for, they will order it for me through Inter Library Loan, free of charge.
-Our librarians do so much for the community – I simply cannot give the library too much praise.
+Among its many points of value, the public library is a great FREE way to read new releases; ‘test’ books before buying for your homeschool library; expose your kids to reference materials and publications (beyond Google); and get professional help with research, recommendations of book choices, movies, etc. As a matter of fact, if our library doesn’t have a particular item I’m looking for, they will order it for me through Inter Library Loan, free of charge.
+Of course, our librarians do so much for the community – I simply cannot give them, or the library too much praise.
 They truly are a vital resource for homeschooling families.
 Now, I realize not all libraries offer all these services – and not all for free.
 But ours does, and I am so grateful.

-All of the free homeschool resources I’ve mentioned in this post have been a huge blessing to my family.
+Certainly, all of the free homeschool resources I’ve mentioned in this post have been a huge blessing to my family.
 Obviously, the financial aspects are great.
 But more than that, these ‘non-traditional’ learning options help keep my kids engaged, interested – even excited about – learning.
-That’s the part of homeschooling I love – when my kids are excited about learning!
+And that’s the part of homeschooling I love – when my kids are excited about learning!

 I hope you take a few moments to check them out and let me know what you think.
 Be sure to ‘Like’ & ‘Follow’ That Farm Mama’s Facebook page and follow me on Instagram.
 Please leave a comment below if you found this post helpful – I sure hope you did!